-The Dollar Index, which IntercontinentalExchange Inc. (ICE) uses to track the greenback against the currencies of six U.S. trading partners, declined 0.3 percent to 80.190 after touching 80.122, the lowest since May 11.
+The Dollar Index, which IntercontinentalExchange Inc. (ICE:US) uses to track the greenback against the currencies of six U.S. trading partners, declined 0.3 percent to 80.190 after touching 80.122, the lowest since May 11.

 The greenback has lost 1.2 percent in the past week, the worst performance among 10 developed-nation currencies tracked by Bloomberg Correlation-Weighted Indexes.
 The euro strengthened 0.8 percent, the second-biggest advancer.

 The implied volatility of three-month options for Group of Seven currencies touched 7.81 percent, the lowest since October 2007, according to the JPMorgan G7 Volatility Index.
 A decrease makes investments in currencies with higher benchmark lending rates more attractive as the risk in such trades is that market moves will erase profits.